kubernetes/kubernetes/README.md

 ----

 Kubernetes, also known as K8s, is an open source system for managing [containerized applications] across multiple hosts.
-It provides basic mechanisms for deployment, maintenance, and scaling of applications.
+It provides basic mechanisms for the deployment, maintenance, and scaling of applications.

 Kubernetes builds upon a decade and a half of experience at Google running